 Roles of an Effective School Teacher

 Most teachers educate students from school classrooms to a set timetable.
 Unlike tutors, they need at least a bachelor’s degree to work.
-They have some flexibility but can’t stray too far from the school syllabus.
+They are flexible but can’t stray too far from the school syllabus.
 The average class size in the US is 20 students, but it can also exceed 30.

 Difference Between Tutoring and Teaching